azrealwang/sph/README.md

 # Cross-spectrum Face Recognition Using Subspace Projection Hashing

+## Introduction

+image_text.m: For image-text retrieval on Wiki dataset;

+vis_nir.m: For visible-nir face recognition on TDFace dataset;

+vis_th_r1.m: Rank-1 rate for visible-thermal face recognition on EURECOM dataset;

+vis_th_ver_il.m: EER for visible-thermal face recognition on EURECOM dataset;

+Folder "sph": Proposed hashing method and incremental learning strategy;

+## Citation

-This is source code of following paper.
-If using it in your research, please cite our paper.
+If using this project in your research, please cite our paper.
 ```
 @inproceedings{wang2021cross,
   title={Cross-spectrum Face Recognition Using Subspace Projection Hashing},